 2008 University of South Carolina College of Nursing Academic Excellence and Leadership Award

 Sandy Kammermann, MS, EdS

-Sandy Kammermann is a health educator and counselor.
+Sandy Kammermann is trained as a health educator and counselor.
 She received her Master’s Degree in Health Sciences from Western Illinois University.
 Then after teaching for several years received her Education Specialist Degree in Guidance and Counseling from Eastern Illinois University.
 Ms. Kammermann was a faculty member in the University of South Carolina School of Medicine, Department of Family and Preventive Medicine from 1992 to early 2016.
+She is now on staff in the University of South Carolina School of Medicine, Department of Neuropsychiatry and Behavioral Science.
 In addition, she holds an Adjunct Faculty appointment in the Arnold School of Public Health.
 At the Martin Center she is the Education and Research Director providing education and counseling on topics of nutrition, weight loss, smoking cessation, stress management and exercise.
 Ms. Kammermann supervises USC health professions student clinical rotations (medicine, nursing, public health, social work and pharmacy) through the Martin Center and is available along with the graduate students to provide health promotion programs in the community and for businesses.

 2003 SCAAHE Health Education Professional of the Year